In the last chapter, we gave each

 self.descendant = descendant

-Then the match
+Then the matches

 class DescendantSelector: